pablo-abc/uvu-expect/README.md

   - `expects`: the value expected.
   - `actual`: your actual value being validated, which defaults to `this.flag('object')`.
   - `showDiff`: indicates if the error should show a diff (built from `expects` and `actual`).
 Defaults to `false`.
+  - `keepFlags`: a call to `this.assert` will "consume" all flags previously set.
+If you want to prevent this behaviour, set this property to `true`.
+Note that this is handled automatically when using `addProperty`, and should not be an issue when _replacing_ a handler with `replaceProperty`.

 ```javascript
 this.assert(